Kenosha City Council to vote on public bidding ordinance

 Two builders in China were arrested for demolishing a part of the Great Wall of China to create a short-cut for their work.
 A 38-year-old and a 55-year-old man confessed to interfering with the wall in Yonyu county in the northern Shanxi province.
 Police say the “big gap” was carved through …

-The Kenosha City Council will vote Monday night on a proposed new public bidding ordinance to require most private contractors who submit proposals for city projects to attest to a number of qualifications, including have an apprenticeship program.
+The Kenosha City Council is set to consider a proposed new public bidding ordinance Monday night to require most private contractors who submit proposals for city projects to attest to a number of qualifications, including having an apprenticeship program.

 Bidding firms would be required to submit a sworn statement relating to financial ability, equipment, experience in the work prescribed in the public contract and other matters.